B i o g r a p h y

 In May of 2019, Adam became the first person to graduate from Belmont University with two Bachelor of Music degrees; one in Violin Performance and one in Commercial Music.

-Since August of 2019, Adam has been attending Middle Tennessee State University, where he received a full scholarship.
-He is studying classical violin with Dr. Andrea Dawson, in order to earn his Master of Music.
-While studying at MTSU, he is a Graduate Teaching Assistant under Dr. Carol Nies and Dr. Andrea Dawson.
-At MTSU, Adam has performed with the Symphony Orchestra, Chamber Orchestra, Concert Orchestra, Musical Theatre productions, and with several chamber groups.
+From August 2019 to May 2021, Adam attended Middle Tennessee State University, where he received a full scholarship.
+He studied classical violin with Dr. Andrea Dawson, in order to earn his Master of Music.
+While studying at MTSU, he was a Graduate Teaching Assistant under Dr. Carol Nies and Dr. Andrea Dawson.
+At MTSU, Adam performed with the Symphony Orchestra, Chamber Orchestra, Concert Orchestra, Musical Theatre productions, and with several chamber groups.